ghga-de/docs.ghga.de/user_docs/user_stories/submission/dpc_preparation.md

 ## Introduction

-A [GHGA Data Processing Contract (DPC)](../../glossary/glossary.md#data-processing-contract-dpc) is signed by [GHGA Central](../../glossary/glossary.md#ghga-central) and an institution that is the [Data Controller](../../glossary/glossary.md#research-data-controller-rdc) when they wish to submit data to GHGA.
-The DPC sets out how GHGA may process the data, the role of the [GHGA Data Hubs](../../glossary/glossary.md#ghga-data-hub), and what the Data Controllers’ responsibilities are.
+A <general:Data Processing Contract (DPC)> is signed by <general:GHGA Central> and an institution that is the <general:Research Data Controller (RDC)> when they wish to submit data to GHGA.
+The DPC sets out how GHGA may process the data, the role of the <general:GHGA Data Hub|GHGA Data Hubs>, and what the Data Controllers’ responsibilities are.

 :octicons-info-24:: The DPC is available [here :octicons-download-24:](https://www.ghga.de/Downloads/GHGA_Data_Processing_Contract.pdf) for download.